 - Partner with an existing chapter: Each chapter delivers programs at multiple sites.
 Consider working with an existing chapter to become an additional location.
 Contact a chapter in your area or state.

 - Bring The First Tee DRIVE to your local youth center: This activity-based program was specifically designed and written for youth-serving organizations such as the Boys and Girls Club and the Y.

 Chapters provide access to clubs and balls.
 No need for special golf attire.

 Our coaches are trained in positive youth development.
-That means they are experts in making young people feel comfortable and assure they have a positive, non-intimidating experience.
+That means they are experts in making kids and teens feel comfortable and assure they have a positive, non-intimidating experience.

 Participants move through levels over time (PLAYer, Par, Birdie, Eagle, Ace) that introduce new and more advanced concepts of golf and life skills that help build character on and off the course.

 Absolutely!
-Young people can burn up to 800 calories walking 9 holes of golf and coaches make lessons competitive while having fun.
+Kids can burn up to 800 calories walking 9 holes of golf and coaches make lessons competitive while having fun.
 As participants get older, they have the chance to compete at national events held across the country.

 No worries—chapters offer full scholarships or reduced fee programming for those with financial need.